Abraham Berline

-Abraham Joseph Berline (5 October 1893 in Nishyn – 1942) was a Ukrainian artist who lived in Paris and died during World War II.
+Abraham Joseph Berline (5 October 1893 in Nizhyn – 1942) was a Ukrainian artist who lived in Paris and died during World War II.

 Abraham Joseph Berline was born on October 6, 1893, in Nizhyn in the Russian Empire (today in Chernihiv Oblast, Ukraine).
 He was the son of Leib Berline and Hana Kaganoff.
 In 1912, at the age of 19, he emigrated to Paris to study at the Ecole des Beaux Arts.
-He supported himself by driving a taxi and every place he saw figured in his landscapes.
+He supported himself by driving a taxi.
 His work was highly regarded and exhibited at the most prestigious Parisian salons: Salon d'Automne, Salon des Indépendants, Salon des Tuileries, the Paul Appel Gallery, and in private galleries.